Personal injury claims: Accidents at work

 Claims arising out of workplace accidents can be complicated by the fact that some people are reluctant to pursue claims because of the fear that it may result in them losing their job as they will be claiming against their employer.

 Employers are required by law to have Employers’ Liability Insurance to cover workplace accidents.
 Clients often do not realise that it is the insurer and not the employer who deals with the claim.
-If you do face difficulties with your employer, we have a specialist employment department who are on hand to provide assistance and advice.
+If you do face difficulties with your employer, we have a specialist employment team who are on hand to provide assistance and advice.
 So we are well placed to handle both aspects of your claim.